clemenkok/websitev3/content/articles/goldenage.md

 For individuals interested in hardware (EE/MechE), it would be sensible to go into robotics - it seems that the present trajectory of AI is bounded by it's ability to impact the real world.
 Power systems seem to also be another good track.

 > Yes, AI can build and produce (order?) its own hardware, and orchestrate them via API calls.
 But on its own without human intervention?
-Not until we see the first, commercially-viable humanoids, but this doesn't seem too far away.
+Not until we see the first, commercially-viable, safe humanoids, but this seems challenging.
+We are likely 5-10 years away from solving Wozniak's coffee problem.

-##### How should we appraise engineers?
+#### How should we appraise engineers?

 Individuals should be appraised on personal interactions, problem-solving, ability to innovate (a sense for product-market fit), and passion.
 Referrals matter more than ever.